 They’re also great to throw in the cooler on road trips or for taking food on a plane.
 You can find them at almost any natural food store.
 Trader Joe’s sells their own label of them, and so does Wildwood.

-Stock up at the grocery store deli
+Stock up at the deli

 When I make my natural grocery store run, the deli usually offers a wealth of vegan options.
 I especially like substantive salads like wheat berry-based salads, bean salads, tofu salads, or kale salads with chickpeas.